SoundQubed Amp Kits, Wire & Big 3 Kits for Car Audio Installs

 Fuse Protection for SoundQubed Amp Kits

 Every main amplifier power wire should be protected by a properly sized fuse installed close to the battery or power source.
+The fuse protects the wire, not only the amplifier.

 If an unfused power cable becomes pinched or contacts the vehicle’s metal body, the battery can supply enough current to overheat the wire and create a serious fire risk.